 If the holders of at least five percent (5%) in aggregate principal amount of the bonds then outstanding shall so request in writing on or before the 60th day prior to the end of any Fiscal Year, the Authority shall hold a public hearing on or before the 30th day prior to the end of such Fiscal Year at which any bondholder may appear in person or by agent or attorney and present any objections he may have to the final adoption of such budget.
 Notice of the time and place of such hearing shall be mailed, at least ten (10) days before the date fixed by the Authority for the hearing, to the Trustee, the Consulting Engineers, and each bondholder who shall have filed his name and address with the Board representative designated for such purpose, which shall initially be the Chief Financial Officer of the Authority.
 The Authority further covenants that on or before the first day of each Fiscal Year, it will finally adopt the budget of Current Expenses and payments into the Reserve Maintenance Fund for such Fiscal Year (hereinafter sometimes called the "Annual Budget").
-Copies of the Annual Budget shall be filed with the Trustee and mailed to the Consulting Engineers and each bondholder who shall have filed his name with the Board representative designated for such purpose, which shall initially be the Chief Financial Officer of the Authority.
+Copies of the Annual Budget shall be filed with the Trustee and mailed to the Consulting Engineers and each bondholder who shall have filed for such purpose, which shall initially be the Chief Financial Budget shall be filed with the Board representative designated for such purpose, which shall access of the Annual Budget shall be filed with the Trustee and mailed to the Consulting Engineers and each bondholder who shall have filed his name with the Board representative designated for such purpose, which shall initially be the Chief Financial Officer of the Consulting Engineers and each bondholder who shall have filed his name with the Board representative designated for such purpose, which shall initially be the Chief Financial Officer of the Authority.